Long-Lived Electronic Coherences from First Principles: Results and Discussion

 In order to capture the fully coupled nuclear-electronic dynamics of the whole ensemble of molecules, we simulated 50 trajectories for 200 fs via TAB using the initial conditions generated in the previous subsection.
 To show the electronic coherences we devised Fig. \ref{fig:coh} which displays pairwise energy gaps of concurrently populated electronic states over time.
 The "blue-ness" of each pixel corresponds to the ensemble-averaged absolute coherence as a function of both time and energy gap between states ($\Delta E$), defined as

 where $I$ indexes that 50 trajectories in the ensemble, $i$ and $j$ index electronic states, and $\delta$ is the Dirac delta function.
 Additionally, we weigh each trajectory contribution by the amount of excited state population after the laser pulse excitation, $P_I$, reflecting higher probability of occurrence.
 After a trajectory has collapsed to a single state, we no longer plot its signal to remove experimentally unobservable coherences, like those created following passage through conical intersections.
 Long-lasting coherences are observed as horizontal lines.
 Such coherences are observed at several gaps, the strongest of which can be seen at 0.6 eV.
-Collapses, triggered by the non-parallelity of the states (Eq. \ref{eq:decohtime}) or changes in state populations, result in the decay of these lines on the timescales ranging from tens of fs up to~100 fs.
-A video visualization of the coherent oscillations of the electronic wave packet and subsequent loss of coherence over time is included as supplementary material.
+Collapses, triggered by the non-parallelity of the states (Eq. \ref{eq:decohtime}) or changes in state populations, result in the decay of these lines on the timescales ranging from tens of fs up to~100 fs. {Note that collapses represent decoherence mechanism c), discussed in the intro---the loss of coherence is due to the decay of nuclear overlap between populations on different electronic states.} A video visualization of the coherent oscillations of the electronic wave packet and subsequent loss of coherence over time is included as supplementary material.

 Each line can be assigned to unique pairs of states, which exhibit a nearly constant energy gap throughout the simulations.
 This is one of the requirements of long-lasting coherences since any difference in potential surfaces leads to faster decoherence.
 This means that any signal on the coherence plot diverging from a straight line usually suddenly disappears, indicating collapse of the electronic wavefunction.
 Thiophene is a highly symmetric system with many parallel excited state potentials which can support the observed coherences.
 We can show this by plotting the PES scans along normal modes (see Fig S5).
 We can expect that phase-dependent ionization yield, which is ultimately measured by the experiment, would exhibit oscillations corresponding to these energy gaps.